7 Facts from our Paw Print Genetics Review

 Paw Print Genetics Introduction

 Paw Print Genetics (PawPrintGenetics) offers at-home dog genetic testing.
 It caters to owners, breeders, trainers, and veterinarians with testing kits to help diagnose disease and evaluate their dog’s risk of having or passing on hereditary diseases.
-It also offers dog owners an evaluation of their dog’s DNA to develop a profile that can be relevant if the dog is stolen, lost, or in a dispute where identification is required.
+It also offers dog owners an evaluation of their dog’s DNA to develop a profile that can be relevant if the dog is stolen, lost, or in a dispute that requires identification.

 This DNA information provides customers with accurate genetic profiles, disease diagnosis, and expert advice.
 It also helps breeders select mates.

-Paw Print Genetics was founded in 2013 by Lisa Shaffer, a certified American geneticist.
+Lisa Shaffer, a certified American geneticist, founded Paw Print Genetics in 2013.
 The company is based in Spokane, Washington, United States.

 The Science Behind Paw Print Genetics